 What is Ella 2017?

-Ella was first started in Brasil in 2014 as an iniciative to discuss all sorts of topics that has to do with women and feminism in Latin America.
+Ella was first started in Brasil in 2014 as an initiative to discuss all sorts of topics that has to do with women and feminism in Latin America.
 In 2015 it was continued in Cochabamba, Bolivia, where more people joined.
 This year 12-15 of December in Cali, Colombia, we had the 3rd version of Ella with participants from 26 countries.
 A group of dedicated women and a couple of guys had organized an amazing program with many different meetings and topics.
 The idea behind the encounter is to connect women from all over Latin America, network, learn and get inspired.
 Together we are stronger than by ourselves.

 HIV violence, abortion, trans issues and much more

-In the program there were so many interesting discussions to participate in.
+In the program, there were so many interesting discussions to participate in.
 I decided to participate in the ones most relevant to the work here in Cali.
 The first discussion I participated in was about legal abortion.
 In the different Latin American countries there are different laws regarding abortion.
 Some more strict than others.
-It was definately important an inspiring to hear how some of the girls are fighting for the right to decide about their bodies.
+It was definitely important an inspiring to hear how some of the girls are fighting for the right to decide about their bodies.
 One specific thing we could all agree on was that abortion will keep happening if it is legal or not.
 Therefore, the mission is to make it as secure and informed as possible while still fighting for the right to legal and secure abortions in the region.

-Another very giving discussion was regarding the invisble violence that HIV positive women experience every single day in the region.
+Another very giving discussion was regarding the invisible violence that HIV positive women experience every single day in the region.
 It is everything from small everyday issues to even bigger violent issues.
 It was inspiring to hear the HIV positive young women tell their stories and discuss what could be done about the issue.

 Networking and inspiration

 It has been some intense days with many very interesting and giving discussions with women from all over the region.
 I got to meet and connect with women who are working with similar issues in their respective countries.
-I am sure that some of these connections will not only be valueable during Ella 2017.
+I am sure that some of these connections will not only be valuable during Ella 2017.
 We will try and keep in touch and inspire each other and work together as much as possible.